 Welcome back to the Before You Build Podcast!
 I’m your host, Carrie Barker (a.k.a.
 Caroline on Design), and today in episode 39, we’re talking allll about designing a functional primary bathroom that works perfectly for the way you (and your family) live.

-First, we’ll do a quick overview of what exactly a primary bathroom is and then we’ll go into the 9 tips to design a functional primary bathroom.
+First, we’ll do a quick overview of what exactly a primary bathroom is, and then we’ll go into the 9 tips to design a functional primary bathroom.

 And just in case you missed it … two episodes ago (episode 37 to be exact), we covered 9 tips to design a functional kitchen.
-You might want to go listen to (or read) that one after you listen to (read) this episode because it has some great tips as well :).
+You might want to go listen to (or read) that one after you listen to (or read) this episode because it has some great tips as well :).

 Ok, let’s get into it and start by talking about what a primary bathroom is.